Frequently Asked Questions

 3.How do I get involved in Resilient by Design?

-Resilient by Design invites community members to participate in this unique challenge and help suggest local places that are vulnerable to the threats of sea level rise, severe storms, flooding and earthquakes.
-We look forward to gathering ideas both online and offline – we’ll be collecting via our website through July 14, 2017.
+Resilient by Design invited community members to help suggest local places that are vulnerable to the threats of sea level rise, severe storms, flooding and earthquakes.
+We are extremely excited by the site ideas collected.
+Thank you to all We look forward to gathering ideas both online and offline – we’ll be collecting via our website through July 14, 2017.
 Throughout the challenge, we will be inviting community members who will share their experiences, insights, priorities and dreams for local sites, so that Design Teams can better determine community priorities and be inspired to develop responsive plans.

 4.What is a Design Team?